 Don Abrahamson, Senior Process Safety Specialist, has over 40 years of experience in operations and engineering, specifically relating to process safety management, operations management, process safety engineering, technical management, quality assurance management, process development and research.
 He recently retired from Celanese as the Global Process Safety Manager.
 He also worked for Occidental Chemical for over 32 years.

 Dates & Locations

 Attendees are responsible for their own hotel reservations.
-A limited number of rooms have been reserved at a discounted price until Monday, June 12, 2017.
-You must call the hotel directly and mention the Group Name below to get the discounted rate.
+A limited number of rooms have been reserved at a discounted price until Monday, July 23, 2018.
+Please reference the Group Name below to get the discounted rate.

 To join AIChE, click here.

-Tuition Reimbursement: The Nebraska Ethanol Board is offering a tuition reimbursement of $500 per person upon completion of the course for employees of qualifying ethanol plants located in Nebraska.
+Tuition Reimbursement: The Nebraska Ethanol Industry Coalition is offering a tuition reimbursement of $400 per person upon completion of the course for employees of qualifying ethanol plants located in Nebraska.
 Reimbursement funds are limited to the first 20 qualifying registrants.

-Registration for this event is now closed.
-To be added to a mailer for future course offerings, please contact Matthew Jorgensen at firstname.lastname@example.org or (308) 293-5884.Note: Refunds will not be offered for cancelled registrations but substitutions are allowed at the discretion of the University of Nebraska-Lincoln.
-If the registrant paid the discounted AIChE member price, the substitute will need to be an AIChE member as well.
+For more information, please contact Matthew Jorgensen at firstname.lastname@example.org or (308) 293-5884.Note: Refunds will not be offered for cancelled registrations but substitutions are allowed at the discretion of the University of Nebraska-Lincoln.
+If the registrant paid the discounted AIChE member price, the substitute will need to be an AIChe member as well.